oktadev/okta-blog/_source/_posts/2020-09-30-blazor-webassembly-wasm-dotnetcore.md

 Pretty sweet!

-You can check out the official project code in our [Github repo](https://github.com/okta/samples-blazor/tree/master/web-assembly/hosted/okta-hosted-login).
+You can check out the official project code in our [GitHub repo](https://github.com/okta/samples-blazor/tree/master/web-assembly/hosted/okta-hosted-login).

 ## Recap